Eddie Guerrero: World Wrestling Federation (2000–2001)

 Guerrero turned heel again as a result of the incident.
-Then, The Radicalz reunited and feuded with the reformed D-Generation X (Chyna, Billy Gunn, Road Dogg, and K-Kwik).
-They defeated D-Generation X at Survivor Series in an elimination tag team match and assisted Triple H in his match with Stone Cold Steve Austin.
-Guerrero was later defeated by Gunn for the Intercontinental Championship on the Thanksgiving episode of SmackDown!.
-At Rebellion, Guerrero and Malenko lost to Gunn and Chyna.
+Then, The Radicalz reunited and feuded with the reformed D-Generation X (Chyna, Billy Gunn, Road Dogg, and K-Kwik) (DX).
+They defeated DX at Survivor Series on November 19 in an elimination tag team match and assisted Triple H in his match with Stone Cold Steve Austin.
+Guerrero was later defeated by Gunn for the Intercontinental Championship on the November 23 episode of SmackDown!.
+At Rebellion on December 2, Guerrero and Malenko lost to Gunn and Chyna.
 Benoit left the group to focus on a singles career while the rest of The Radicalz feuded with Lita and The Hardy Boyz (Matt and Jeff).
-At Armageddon, The Radicalz defeated The Hardy Boyz and Lita in an elimination tag team match.
+At Armageddon on December 10, The Radicalz defeated The Hardy Boyz and Lita in an elimination tag team match.

 In early 2001, Guerrero feuded with Chris Jericho, Benoit, and X-Pac over Jericho's Intercontinental Championship.
-At No Way Out, the four men faced each other in a fatal four-way match, which Jericho won.
-Guerrero focused on the European Championship, feuding with the champion Test defeating him at WrestleMania X-Seven to win his second European Championship with help from Saturn and Malenko.
+At No Way Out on February 25, the four men faced each other in a fatal four-way match, which Jericho won.
+Guerrero focused on the European Championship, feuding with the champion Test defeating him at WrestleMania X-Seven on April 1 to win his second and final European Championship with help from Saturn and Malenko.
+On the April 26 episode of SmackDown!, Guerrero would lose the title to Matt Hardy.
+At Backlash on April 29, Guerrero competed in a Triple threat match for the WWF European Championship but failed to win the title.
 In April, The Radicalz feuded with Test and his partners.
 Guerrero eventually left the Radicalz, siding with The Hardy Boyz and Lita.
-At this point, Guerrero developed an addiction to pain medication stemming from his 1999 car accident and in May 2001 was sent to rehab, missing the entire Invasion storyline featured his former fellow WCW (and later ECW) wrestlers.
+At Insurrextion on May 5, Guerrero defeated Grand Master Sexay.
+Around this point, Guerrero developed an addiction to pain medication stemming from his 1999 car accident and in May 2001 was sent to rehab, missing the entire Invasion storyline that featured his former fellow WCW (and later ECW) wrestlers.
 To explain his absence, a storyline was created where Guerrero was "injured" by Albert in a match.
 On November 9, 2001, he was arrested for drunk driving and was subsequently released by the WWF three days later.